J0nathanLai/PersonalProjects/README.md

 Welcome to my Github Profile!
 These are a few projects I have completed in the last couple of years!

 ## About Me ##
-I am a 3rd year Carnegie Mellon Student double majoring in Information Systems, and Statistics and Machine Learning
+I am a 3rd year Carnegie Mellon Student double majoring in Information Systems, and Statistics and Machine Learning.
+I will be graduating May 2026.

 ## Tech Stack ##
 - **Lanugages**: English (Native), Cantonese (Native), Mandarin (Fluent), Spanish (beginner)